-4.4 Science Constraints: UPDATED FEBRUARY 2020
+4.4 Science Constraints: UPDATED IN CYCLE 22

 Proposers may place constraints (e.g., monitoring, coordination with observations at other wavelengths, uninterrupted observing periods, roll angle, etc.) on the proposed observations.
 A constraint should be applied if it is necessary to achieve core science goals.
 Constraints are discussed in Chapter 3 of the POG.
 Prior to Cycle 22, constraints were classified into "easy", "average" and "difficult" categories.
-These categories will no longer be used in Cycle 22.
-Instead the difficulty of a requested constraint will be accounted for within the RC. (see Section 4.3).
-Constraints will increase the RC of a proposed observation.
-Table 5 shows allowed constraints and the parameters that are used to determine the constraint cost.
+If the RC metric (see Section 4.3) is implemented by 15 February 2020 these categories will no longer be used in Cycle 22.
+For completeness, and in the event the RC metric is not used, the grading scheme for the old constraint classifications are given in Table 5.